Science Adventure: Club Invention - Primary Students

 Castles, Catapults, and Coats of Arms

-This module weaves medieval history, basic scientific principles and hands-on creativity through every challenge.
-While assuming the roles of lords, knights, craftspeople and serfs, children work in cooperative groups to complete each task.
+The Castles, Catapults, and Coats of Arms module weaves medieval history, basic scientific principles, and hands-on creativity through the challenges presented every session.
+While assuming the roles of lords, knights, craftspeople, and serfs, children work in cooperative groups to complete each task.
 The concept of center of gravity is explored when participant groups try to build the tallest tower.
 Children explore the concept of buoyancy by building boats that float while carrying weight to cross a castle moat.
 Groups build a weight-bearing drawbridge and design and build catapults that launch a ball at a target after experimenting with levers.

 Echo and Axon: A Prototyping Adventure